-- Ensure delivery services through the prudent management of financial resources and maintaining an adequate financial position. - Ensure that the City is in a position to respond timely to changes in the economy without causing financial disruption in the provision of services. - Maintain a good credit rating and ensure that the City's finances are well managed in a sound financial manner to prevent default on debt. - Adhere to the accounting and management policies set forth for financial reporting and budgeting. - Develop operating policies and guidelines that ensure that the financial resources of the City are protected.
+- Ensure that services are provided through the prudent management of financial resources while maintaining an adequate financial position. - Ensure that the City is in a position to respond timely to changes in the economy without causing financial disruption in the provision of services. - Maintain a good credit rating and ensure that the City's finances are well managed in a sound financial manner to prevent default on debt. - Adhere to the accounting and management policies set forth for financial reporting and budgeting. - Develop operating policies and guidelines that ensure that the financial resources of the City are protected.